-- receiving a watermarked copy of the source video file; and - determining which authorized user's decryption key was used to produce the watermarked copy of the source video file based on the digital watermark in the watermarked copy of the source video file.
+- receiving a watermarked copy of the original video file; and - determining which authorized user's decryption key was used to produce the watermarked copy of the original video file based on the digital watermark in the watermarked copy of the video file.

-14. A method for creating and protecting a redacted video recording, comprising:
+16. A method for created and protecting a redacted video recording, comprising:

-- deploying an autonomously moveable camera platform including a companion camera that tracks and moves with a primary camera platform; - recording a companion video by the companion camera contemporaneously with recording a primary video recorded by the primary camera platform, wherein a field of view of the companion camera overlaps a field of view of the primary camera; - processing the primary video to detect human skin tones in the primary video, wherein the companion video is used to correlate detection of skin tones in the primary video by detecting human skin tones in the companion video occurring at the same time in both the primary and companion videos; - identifying pixels on a frame by frame basis in the primary video that are determined to contain human skin tones; - generating a redacted video by changing an original color value of each pixel identified to have a skin tone; - generating a metadata file including the location of every pixel whose original color value is changed and its original color value; - encrypting the metadata file with a one to many cryptographic key that allows decryption by any of a plurality of unique decryption keys; - storing the encrypted metadata file in association with the redacted video; - receiving, at a storage server, a request to view an unredacted version of the primary video, including an identity of a person making the request;
+- deploying an autonomously moveable camera platform including a companion camera that tracks and moves with a primary camera platform; - recording a companion video by the companion camera contemporaneously with recording a primary video recorded by the primary camera platform, wherein a field of view of the companion camera overlaps a field of view of the primary camera; - processing the primary video to detect human skin tones in the primary video, wherein the companion video is used to correlate detection of skin tones in the primary video by detecting human skin tones in the companion video occurring at the same time in both the primary and companion videos; - identifying pixels on a frame by frame basis in the primary video that are determined to contain human skin tones; - generating a redacted video by changing an original color value of each pixel identified to have a skin tone to either a preselected color value that is used for each pixel identified to have a skin tone or a random color value; - generating a metadata file including the location of every pixel whose original color value is changed and its original color value; - encrypting the metadata file with a one to many cryptographic key that allows decryption by any of a plurality of unique decryption keys; and decrypting the metadata file;

+- storing the encrypted metadata file in association with the redacted video. - 17.
+The method of claim 16, further comprising: - receiving, at a storage server, a request to view an unredacted version of the primary video, including an identity of a person making the request;